 Number 8: Resident Evil 3

 This year’s Resident Evil 3 is yet another great Capcom remake that honors a landmark of survival horror while improving its visual fidelity and updating its gameplay mechanics.
 It has far more action elements than 2019’s Resident Evil 2 remake, but that doesn’t mean R3make isn’t scary when it wants to be.
 Being armed to the teeth like John Matrix doesn’t alleviate much of the anxiety or tension when the enemy placement and level layout are often ideal for surprise, close-quarter attacks.
 Also, the game’s biggest baddie, Nemesis is a genuinely intimidating threat anytime he’s nearby.
 The hulking brute of a bioweapon is a force to be reckoned with.
 Each Nemesis encounter – whether you’re woefully underprepared and should probably run, or are forced to engage him during some truly intense and fun boss battles – is a memorable one.
-Throw in lots of secrets to find, a few unique monsters in addition to the zombie horde, self-aware humor, and you’ve another remarkable entry in the iconic franchise.
+Throw in lots of secrets to find, a few unique monsters in addition to the zombie horde, self-aware humor, and you’ve another strong entry in the iconic franchise.

 Number 7: Zombie Army 4: Dead War

 I don’t think that Zombie Army 4: Dead War will be remembered by many/any as one of the all-time greats in video game history, but I (and the people I know who have played it) thought that the surprisingly lengthy cooperative campaign was a total blast of zombie-killing fun from start to finish.
-It embraces the cheesy, shlocky, B-movie camp you’d expect from a title about a group of elite soldiers fighting against a plague of nazi zombies, and offers up a decent selection of playable characters with interesting perks, many fun weapons, and a large amount of crazy skills to unlock that cater to different playstyles.
+It embraces the cheesy, shlocky, B-movie camp you’d expect from a title about a group of elite soldiers fighting against a plague of nazi zombies, and offers up a decent selection of playable characters with interesting perks, fun weapons, and a large amount of crazy skills to unlock that cater to different playstyles.
 There’s a sizable amount of collectibles and upgrades hidden within the game’s levels too.
 As the gaming industry seems to be putting more and more focus on either single-player stories, games as a service titles, or huge battle royale modes, a co-op game that’s both simple to play yet has enough content to encourage multiple playthroughs like Zombie Army 4: Dead War should be applauded.

 And speaking of great co-op games…